Aircloak/aircloak/air/docs/content/ops/configuration.md

 }
 ```

-The options have the following effect:
+The options have the following meaning:

 * `host` - the hostname of the LDAP server.
 * `port` - the port on which to connect to the LDAP server.
+Defaults to 389.
 * `bind_dn` - the DN of the user used to read from the LDAP server.
 We recommend you set up a read-only user for this
   purpose.
 Defaults to `""`.
 * `password` - the password of the user used to read from the LDAP server.
 You can set both `bind_dn` and `password` to